jinghuazhao/ShinyApps/shinySurvival/README.md

 This takes a local file in .csv or .tsv format, such as `lung.tsv` from above.

+# Download

+The input data can be saved in a variety of format -- is is actaully a template for downloading results.

 # Model

 Once the data is uploaded, this defines the model as in the example.

-# Download

-This is a template for downloading results.

 # Report